What is mumps?

-- Non-aspirin medications such acetaminophen and ibuprofen can be used to bring a fever under control and help with pain from swollen glands.
+- Take non-aspirin medications such as acetaminophen and ibuprofen to reduce fever and help with pain.

-Do not give your child aspirin.
-Children with viruses such as mumps who take aspirin can develop Reye’s Syndrome, a dangerous disease that causes liver failure, swelling of the brain, and even death.
+Don’t give your child aspirin.
+Children with viruses such as mumps who take aspirin can develop Reye’s syndrome, a dangerous disease that causes liver failure, swelling of their brain and even death.

 Can mumps be prevented?

 Mumps is considered a rare disease, with only a few hundred cases each year in the United States.
-Still, outbreaks occur in the United States on a regular basis, especially in places where there is close human contact, such as schools and dormitories.
-Therefore, it is important that your child be vaccinated to reduce his or her risk of contracting the disease.
+Still, outbreaks occur in the U.S. regularly, especially in places where there’s close human contact, such as schools and dormitories.
+Therefore, it’s important that your child be vaccinated to reduce their risk of contracting the disease.

 How safe is the MMR vaccine?

 Very rarely, a child may have an allergic reaction to the MMR vaccine.
-Call your doctor immediately if your child has difficulty breathing, fatigue, loss of color, or wheezing after receiving the vaccine.
+Call your child’s healthcare provider immediately if they have difficulty breathing, fatigue, loss of color or wheezing after receiving the vaccine.

-Children with minor illnesses, such as upper respiratory tract infections, may be immunized.
-Fever is not a contraindication to immunization, but if the child has a more serious illness, your pediatrician may advise delaying the vaccine until your child has recovered.
+Children with minor illnesses (such as upper respiratory tract infections) or symptoms (such as fever) may receive the vaccine.
+However, if your child has a more serious illness, their pediatrician may advise delaying the vaccine until your child has recovered.
 Tell your child’s pediatrician if your child:

-- Has had seizures in the past or has a parent or sibling who have suffered seizures.
+- Has had seizures in the past or has a parent or sibling who has had seizures.

-- Is currently taking medications that may affect his or her immune system.
+- Is currently taking medications that may affect their immune system.